Portrait

 and flies away.

-This is a mixed media painting
+This is a mixed media painting of my husband,

 Bob, and our dear departed sheltie -- Tiny.